Most important points from PSD2

 In principle, business and corporate cards are not subject to the Interchange Fee Regulation.

-2 - The Regulatory Technical Standards was developed by the European Banking Authority together with the European Central Bank to discuss the technical aspects of PSD2.
+3 - The Regulatory Technical Standards was developed by the European Banking Authority together with the European Central Bank to discuss the technical aspects of applying PSD2.

-6 - 2FA from PSD2 requires at least 3-D Secure version 1.0.2 in order to fully comply.
+7 - SCA requires at least 3-D Secure version 1.0.2 in order to fully comply.